 The third element is the Honors Thesis itself (HIST 1903), a paper of 25–50 pages based on original research, demonstrating familiarity with literature (plus a foreign language if relevant), the ability to use documents and other forms of primary evidence, a high level of writing skills, and the ability to construct a complex historical argument.
 Students orally defend their thesis.
 The experience of bringing a significant undergraduate research project to successful completion under the guidance of a professor is of substantial intellectual benefit to the student, and provides the student with a paper for applications to graduate school.

-Finally, each honors candidate must complete one history course offered through the University Honors College.
+Finally, each honors candidate must complete one history course offered through the David C. Frederick Honors College.

 Many students who have graduated with departmental honors find that the chance to write an original research paper on a topic of their choosing makes a very satisfying way to complete their undergraduate major in history.